2U Server Rack Depth Extender Adapter Kit with 4” Adjustment

 Rail Depth Adapter Kit | Recess or Extend | Universal | TAA Compliant

 Product ID: RDA2U

-With this adapter kit, you can customize your server rack to support different mounting depths, so you have the freedom to mount equipment of different depths in the same rack.
-It’s a cost-saving, hassle-free way to consolidate your equipment into a single rack, so you have one server rack to manage instead of two.
+With this rail depth adapter kit, you can customize your server rack to support different mounting depths and consolidate your equipment into a single rack, eliminating the need to purchase different sized racks.

-The depth adapter kit can also help manage your cables.
-You can mount equipment 4” in from the rails, to prevent cables from protruding from the rack.
-You can use the rail depth adapter to mount equipment that has high density cabling, such as patch panels, PDUs or network switches, to minimize the effects of cable strain and provide easier access to the cables.
+The network rack extender kit can also help manage your cables.
+You can mount equipment four inches from the rails, to prevent cables from protruding from the rack.
+You can also mount equipment with high-density cabling to minimize the effects of cable strain and provide easier access to the cables.

 |2-Post Weight Capacity||20 lbs.
 [9 kg]|

 |Package Length||21 cm [8.3 in]|

 |Shipping (Package) Weight||289.4 g [10.2 oz]|